dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 Azure Dev ops gives per pipeline analysis of pass rates.
 The unfortunate problem about how metrics are measured is the entire pipeline has to complete with a success.
 If there is a single failure, then the entire pipeline will be marked as a failure and analytics will track a failure.

-Therefore a 50% pass rate of a specific pipeline will mean that every job inside a pipeline completed successfully.

-runtime's pipeline is complex in that it runs on a distributed system between 50 and 100 machines.
+Coreclr's pipeline is complex in that it runs on a distributed system between 50 and 100 machines.
 This distributed nature makes the end to end success of the pipeline very vulnerable to machine issues.

 Azure Dev Ops provides analytics which can help bucket failures into categories.
 This bucketing requires logging in our build and test steps to be correctly reported.

-In order to view the analytics of the pipeline navigate to [runtime-ci](https://dev.azure.com/dnceng/public/_build?definitionId=228) and click the [analytics tab](https://dev.azure.com/dnceng/public/_build?definitionId=228&view=ms.vss-pipelineanalytics-web.new-build-definition-pipeline-analytics-view-cardmetrics).
+In order to view the analytics of the pipeline navigate to [runtime-coreclr](https://dev.azure.com/dnceng/public/_build?definitionId=649) and click the [analytics tab](https://dev.azure.com/dnceng/public/_build?definitionId=649&view=ms.vss-pipelineanalytics-web.new-build-definition-pipeline-analytics-view-cardmetrics).
 There are three different tabs all useful for different reasons.
-The first one should analytics at the pipeline level.

 **Pipeline Pass Rate**

 This is tracking the pipeline pass rate generally over two weeks.
-This view is not very useful for [runtime-ci](https://dev.azure.com/dnceng/public/_build?definitionId=228) as the PR pipeline is expected to break during PR validation.
-Therefore, it is generally recommended to view [runtime-outerloop](https://dev.azure.com/dnceng/public/_build?definitionId=98) to get a better idea of what the overall success rate is for [runtime-ci](https://dev.azure.com/dnceng/public/_build?definitionId=228).
-Note that this is not exactly a fair comparison as we run signicantly more tests in [runtime-outerloop](https://dev.azure.com/dnceng/public/_build?definitionId=98) accross more platforms.
-It is however, a good proxy to see what the overall CI health.
+This view is not very useful for [runtime-coreclr](https://dev.azure.com/dnceng/public/_build?definitionId=649) as the PR pipeline is expected to break during PR validation.
+Therefore, it is generally recommended to view [runtime-coreclr outerloop](https://dev.azure.com/dnceng/public/_build?definitionId=655) to get a better idea of what the overall success rate is for [runtime-coreclr](https://dev.azure.com/dnceng/public/_build?definitionId=228).
+Note that this is not exactly a fair comparison as we run signicantly more tests in [runtime-outerloop](https://dev.azure.com/dnceng/public/_build?definitionId=655) accross more platforms.
+It is however, a good proxy to see the overall CI health.

-Opening the [runtime-outerloop Pipeline Pass Rate](https://dev.azure.com/dnceng/public/_pipeline/analytics/stageawareoutcome?definitionId=98&contextType=build) there is a presentation of a line graph of the end to end success rate for the pipeline over time.
+Opening the [runtime-outerloop Pipeline Pass Rate](https://dev.azure.com/dnceng/public/_pipeline/analytics/stageawareoutcome?definitionId=655&contextType=build) there is a presentation of a line graph of the end to end success rate for the pipeline over time.

-The next graph attempts to show what is failing in bar graph and give a small insight into what is generally failing.
+The **Failure Tend** graph attempts to show what is failing in bar graph and give a small insight into what is generally failing.

-The last graph is the most interesting for finding specific issues.
+The **Failed Runs** graph is the most interesting for finding specific issues.
 As of writing the `Top 10 failing tasks` are:

 *Note* that any one of these buckets can include random one off infrastructure failures or systimatic Azure Dev Ops failures.
 For example the build bucket can include issues like: